giogodo/MaidenLands/README.md

  - rigging
  - environment art and
  - character art, in a beautiful world where they can bring and visualize their creations to life with intelligent NPCs, dynamic day night cycles, dynamic weather conditions etc.

-## Plan of Action
-Since this project is open source ***project development plan of action*** should be available to all contributors, and development work should be trackable for all personnel invloved in development.
-This is an overview of development steps in order of their execution, however the timeline for development stages are described below in a seperate section of their own in "MileStones and initial world building".

-1. **Phase-1**
-- Development of a foilage / vegetation system. (already in progress).
-- hiring concept artists for creating an art direction for "MaidenLands".
-- creating an art direction for game.
-- creating a background story, setting and theme for "Maiden Lands"

-2. **Phase-2**
-- Creating a robust player controller.
-- Developing other character systems such as character inventory, crafting, item loot and skill reward systems.
-- Developing AI Systems; decision making, navigation, and sensory for non player characters (NPCs) (already in progress).
-- Developing other necessary game systems such as dialogue system, quest, story editor and save/load systems etc.
-- Developing tools to allow contents created by users to be exported, for purchase or for free.
-- Art assets such as 3d environments and animations will be evaluated and purchased from unity asset store at this stage.
-- On art side further progress will be made on creating and planning layouts of game level design in terms of terrain / landscapes and in terms of cities layout and design.

-3. **Phase-3**
-- Since most programming tasks are completed till this phase, this phase will deal with art work and actual level design of game world.
-- artists already working and more will be hired if necessary for creating the landmarks locations, landscape and other 3d environments.
-- lightning of game world and environments.
-- setting mood and background story according to theme and story of "Maiden Lands".
-- game systems developed in phases 1 and 2 will be combined and tested.
-- testing and making game ready.

-4. **Phase-4**
-- at this stage "Maiden Lands" will be released to general public and gamers, with all necessary tools and systems to allow users to start creating stories, or environments.
-- core development team will now work on creating the main storyline for this game, which will be released on steam.

 ## How will this help you ?
 Even if you are not interested in the world of this game, you can still benefit from it's development.